 - This is retained in Phantasy Star Online 2, though it now extends into boss fights as well, with the theme usually changing when the boss Turns Red as a result of their HP lowering.
 In addition to this, some bosses have music changes as a result of other things, such as when the Zeshrayda enters its defense mode, or whenever one of Dark Ragne's four legs is broken (Notable for providing a grand total of 10 variations on its boss theme as a result of this).

-- In World of Warcraft, the PVP only zone Wintergrasp uses a number of different songs dependent on what's happening in the zone at the time: three or four calm tunes for when battles have died down, and an equal number of high energy war songs when players are vying for the fortress.
+- The PVP only zone Wintergrasp uses a number of different songs dependent on what's happening in the zone at the time: three or four calm tunes for when battles have died down, and an equal number of high energy war songs when players are vying for the fortress.

 - An unusual example comes from WarioWare: Smooth Moves on Dribble and Spitz's stage.
 The vocal song "Tomorrow Hill" plays throughout the level.
 When you mess up, the song distorts.
 You might think it's just an effect placed over the original song, but it's actually a Variable Mix- the distorted parts of the song are actually sung differently, sometimes even with nonsensical words in place of the normal ones ("Already said my goodbyes" becomes "Already ate my french fry", for example).
 This alternate version of the song, "Falling Off Tomorrow Hill", can even be heard in the Sound Test.